Charlie22911/RP2350-Remote-Display/docs/testing.md

 | Palette4 and Palette64 Scale2 | Successful transfer plus visual inspection of the expanded output |
 | Touch and dynamic presentation | Interactive observation and explicit protocol assertions |

-For a future exact Scale2 check, construct the expected 450×600 destination after source-domain quantization and 2× expansion.
-Comparing a 225×300 source CRC directly with the display framebuffer is invalid.
+Comparing a 225×300 source CRC directly with the 2x scaled display framebuffer is invalid, due to the the image scaling.

-The test leaves the board RTC unchanged.
-Use the RTC examples or host API when RTC behavior needs separate validation.

 ## Test assets and reports